hphelion/documentation/devplatform/stackato/admin/server/configuration.html.md

 After booting the VM, run `kato process ready all` before starting the following configuration steps.
-This command returns `READY` when all configured system processes have started, and is particularly important when using `kato`{.docutils .literal} commands in automated configuration scripts which run immediately after boot (the [*--block*](/als/v1/admin/reference/kato-ref/#kato-command-ref-process-ready) option is useful in this scenario).
+This command returns `READY` when all configured system processes have started, and is particularly important when using `kato` commands in automated configuration scripts which run immediately after boot (the [*--block*](/als/v1/admin/reference/kato-ref/#kato-command-ref-process-ready) option is useful in this scenario).